Handstand: Kinematics

 Handstands use the wrist flexor muscles as well as the anterior deltoid, pectoralis major, latissimus dorsi, biceps brachii, and trapezius descendens.
 It is considered demanding in terms of both the muscle and joint requirement.

 According to a 2017 study most handbalancers use wrist movement to maintain balance in a handstand.

 Another study found that handbalancers who were also expert gymnasts had better coordination than those at an intermediate level of gymnastics.
 More advanced practitioners also altered their center of pressure less to change the center of mass when making corrections to handstand position.

 Handstand moves involving an especially high amount of strength include the press handstand and handstand push-up.

 Types of activities that use handstands

-Handstands are performed in many athletic activities, including acro dance, cheerleading, circus, yoga, calisthenics, and gymnastics.
+Handstands are performed in many athletic activities, including acro dance, cheerleading, circus, yoga, capoeira, calisthenics, swimming and gymnastics.
 Some variation of a handstand is performed on every gymnastic apparatus, and many tumbling skills pass through a handstand position during their execution.
 Breakdancers incorporate handstands in freezes and kicks.
-Armstand dives—a category found in competitive platform diving—are dives that begin with a handstand.
-Swimmers often perform underwater handstands as a stunt, with their heads, arms, and bodies underwater and their legs and feet extended above the surface, often having games or contests with the winner being the person who can remain in an underwater handstand the longest.

 Handstands are known by various other names.
 In modern yoga as exercise, the handstand is called Adho Mukha Vrksasana.

 In capoeira it is named bananeira.